GoogleChrome/developer.chrome.com/site/en/docs/devtools/progressive-web-apps/index.md

 is not enabled.

-In order to avoid leakage of cross-domain information, there's significant padding added to the size of an opaque response used for calculating storage quota limits (i.e. whether a `QuotaExceeded` exception is thrown) and reported by the [`navigator.storage` API][16].
+In order to avoid leakage of cross-domain information, there's significant padding added to the size of an opaque response used for calculating storage quota limits (whether a `QuotaExceeded` exception is thrown) and reported by the [`navigator.storage` API][16].

 The details of this padding vary from browser to browser, but for Google Chrome, this means that the